patrickmilano/vuejs.org/src/guide/installation.md

 ## AMD Module Loaders

-The standalone downloads or versions installed via Bower are wrapped with UMD so they can be used directly as an AMD module.
 Os downloads isolados ou versões instaladas via *Bower* são envolvidas com UMD, então eles podem ser usados diretamente como um módulo AMD.